kanavmittal314/verification-lab-berkeley/mealy.md

 | {1,0} (S2) | {1,0} (write & !read) |  |  |
 | {1,0} (S2) | {1,1} (write & read) |  |  |

+## Instructions

+Fill in the blank cells in the above state transition table.
+This will later help you when you write assertions!

 ---

 # Time to write assertions!